Why is it called a dense bean salad? Find Out Now

 4. Tacos or Wraps

 Transform the salad into a taco or wrap filling.
-Simply spoon the bean mixture into a tortilla, add avocado slices, and drizzle with hot sauce or tahini dressing.
+Spoon the bean mixture into a tortilla, add avocado slices, and drizzle with hot sauce or tahini dressing.

 5. Roasted Vegetables